ReubenWattenhofer/folding_solids/ReadMe.txt

 	filePath - can be absolute or relative, must be a string formatted so Mathematica can read it.
 		If relative, Mathematica will assume root is Documents directory (for Windows anyway) verbose - number of frames per fold animation.
-0 indicates no animation should be created
+0 indicates no animation should be created alignFreq - how often to align first face with xy plane
+		0: never
+		-1: at end of folding
+		x >= 1: every x folds

 # Limitations/errata #